-STEP: This initiative started in June 2006.
-STEP encompasses the Synar study, the state coverage study, the tobacco compliance checks required of the counties through local law enforcement partners, and the STEP incentive funds.
+The Synar Tobacco Enforcement Partnerships (STEP) initiative began in June 2006.
+In State FY 2019, DAODAS prevention staff updated the STEP program, which now encompasses the Synar study, the state coverage study, the tobacco compliance checks required of the counties through local law enforcement partners, and the STEP incentive funds.
 The STEP incentives are a system through which counties can earn points for conducting tobacco prevention activities.
-The more points they earn, the greater the portion of the STEP incentive funds at the end of the year.
+The more points they earn, the greater the portion of the STEP incentive funds that they receive at the end of the year.